Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Further Related Work

-Another model of stochasticity is presented in~\citet{GNR}.
-In their model, when a vertex $v$ (viewed as a customer) arrives online, an online algorithm chooses a \emph{set} $S$ of potential matches for $v$ (viewed as an offering of products to the customer).
+\citet{GNR} study another model of stochastic rewards, in which when a vertex $v$ (viewed as a customer) arrives online, an online algorithm chooses a \emph{set} $S$ of potential matches for $v$ (viewed as an offering of products to the customer).
 Each customer (online vertex) has a \emph{general choice model} which specifies the probability of the customer purchasing each item when offered each possible set of product assortments $S$.
-We discuss this model in more detail in Appendix~\ref{sec:relation_to_assortment}, but note that in this setting, a set of potential matches is chosen \emph{all at once} rather than probed sequentially, with the outcome being determined by full set $S$ (the offered product assortment).
+We contrast this model in more detail in \Cref{sec:relation_to_assortment}, but note that in this setting, a set of potential matches is chosen \emph{all at once} rather than probed sequentially, with the outcome being determined by full set $S$ (the offered product assortment).